andrew-irods/How-To/Eclipse-attach-to-icommand-remote.md

 ### Build and copy all iRODS .deb files to remote system ###

-Once we have built the irods server and icommands, we should have two directories, one for each, as well as the corresponding build directories with the results of each build:
+Once we have built the irods server and icommands, we should have two directories, one for each, as well as the corresponding build directories with the results of each build.
+For the purpose of this document, we'll use the environment variable **$work** as the base directory for all source and build directories (on **akelly1** this is "~/github"):

 (These could be any directory path names):

-**..../github/irods** - the directory where the irods server sources were installed (from [iRODS on Github](https://github.com/irods/irods "https://github.com/irods/irods")).
+**$work/irods** - the directory where the irods server sources were installed (from [iRODS on Github](https://github.com/irods/irods "https://github.com/irods/irods")).

-**..../github/bld_irods** - the directory where the artifacts from the build of the irods server reside.
+**$work/bld_irods** - the directory where the artifacts from the build of the irods server reside.

-**..../github/irods\_client\_icommands** - the directory where the irods icommand sources were installed (from [iRODS Client iCommands on Github](https://github.com/irods/irods_client_icommands "https://github.com/irods/irods_client_icommands")).
+**$work/irods\_client\_icommands** - the directory where the irods icommand sources were installed (from [iRODS Client iCommands on Github](https://github.com/irods/irods_client_icommands "https://github.com/irods/irods_client_icommands")).

-**..../github/bld_icmds** - the directory where the artifacts from the build of the irods icommands reside.
+**$work/bld_icmds** - the directory where the artifacts from the build of the irods icommands reside.

 Also, there is an expectation here that the remote system (**akellylt1** in this case) has been installed with the standard iRODS packages in a regular configuration.
 This includes an iRODS administration user called **irods** which exists on that system with the home directory of **/var/lib/irods** (typically with an unknown password); binaries installed under **/usr/bin**, **/usr/sbin**, **/var/lib/irods/**, etc.